hwayne/learntla-v2/docs/topics/toolbox.rst

 3. Expands and closes all the trace steps.
 Good for getting a quick overview of the action flow.
 4. When toggled, clicking on an action line will automatically jump to that action in the spec.

-There are also things can do by clicking on the states and values:
+There are also things you can do by clicking on the states and values:

 - Alt-clicking a variable hides it from the trace.
 To re-show it, click the filter button again.
 - Double-clicking an action jumps to the corresponding spec code.
 Ctrl-doubleclicking jumps to any corresponding pluscal label.